T-Rizzle12/Custom-Gmod-Bot/README.md

 - "TRizzleBot_Rifle", "weapon_smg1", FCVAR_NONE, "This is the rifle/smg the bot will use."

 # Current Commands
-- CommandName, CommandParameters
+- CommandName, CommandParameters, Example
-- "TRizzleCreateBot", botname
+- "TRizzleCreateBot", botname, "TRizzleCreateBot Bot"

 # Current Features
 - The bot is a player bot